 Just the Right Size: The skillet is 10.43” in size.
 It is not too big and not too small, so I bet Goldilocks would love it.
 You can handle it easily whether in an oven or on an induction stove without taking too much space.
 Users will be able to manage meals for two to three people with ease.

 It sounds great, right?
 Nothing is perfect though.
 One owner complained that his pan rusted within a week.
 You need to take good care of cast iron skillets.
 If you aren’t careful, it can get rusted.
 Nevertheless, restoring rusty skillets is possible, so don’t return yours just yet!

-Another Amazon’s Choice, the IKO Lightweight Kosher Cast Iron Pan is lighter at 1.95 pounds and costs under $35.
+Another Amazon’s Choice, the IKO Lightweight Kosher Cast Iron Pan is lighter at 1.95 pounds and just as affordable.
 It’s also only 10”, so it can comfortably fit in ovens.
 This cast iron pan is oven-safe up to 475 degrees Fahrenheit, compared to other lightweight cast-iron cookware that can only withstand lower heat.

 One user loved it so much; they said it was the ideal skillet with how it combined the non-stick and heavy duty qualities of traditional cast iron with a much lighter, thinner frame.

 Healthy Seasoning: The pot is pre-seasoned with soybean oil, creating a smooth nonstick surface over the slightly ridged pan.
 The more health-conscious crowd love how IKO used a vegetable-based oil.
 Will this make cooking fries in it less guilt-inducing?
 Maybe, maybe not.
 I’ll still have them anyway!